Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 **Rushing Claws**: Whenever you wildshape you gain advantage on all attack rolls

-**Bear Stance**: You gain the ability to spend your wild shape to transform into a cave bear, ingoring the druid wild shape tables requirements.
+**Bear Stance**: You gain the ability to spend your wild shape to transform into a black bear, ingoring the druid wild shape tables requirements.

 ---